lemontron/poon-router/README.md

 2. Swap `useState()` for `screen.useParam()` or `screen.useQueryParam()` to use a browser history-backed global state
 3. Can disable navigation with `useUnsavedChanges()`
 4. Minimal re-renders and maximum micro-optimization

-Since there is no CSS yet, you'll quickly realize the stack contents are *ahem* stacking vertically by default, which is obviously where poon-ui comes in.

 # Documentation